 In all SCYAP programs, our staff reinforce health education around limiting the spread of COVID-19.
 Our goal is to ensure that families and youth know the latest information from the CDC and SCDHEC.
-General recommendations set forth in the most recent guidance from CDC and SCDHEC (as of July 2020) include:
+General recommendations set forth in the most recent guidance from CDC and SCDHEC (as of October 2022) include:

-- Wear a face mask or covering when around others to prevent spread of the virus.
+- Wear a face mask or covering when around others

 REFERRALS AND ADMISSIONS